theNewDynamic/oregonsadventurecoast.com/content/event/osaa-3a-basketball-state-championship-tournament.md

 {{< spacer 50 >}}

-After a hiatus due to COVID-19, we’re thrilled to welcome back the talented young athletes participating in the **OSAA 3A Basketball State Tournament**, along with school faculty members and families here to watch!
+We’re thrilled to welcome back the talented young athletes participating in the **OSAA 3A Basketball State Tournament**, along with school faculty members and families here to watch!

 {{< spacer 50 >}}